 Boundaries

 Establishing boundaries with people especially family members is an example of growing pains.
-It's a way to start developing a sense of separateness from them and a sense of freedom as adults.
+It's a way to start developing a sense of separateness from them and a sense of freedom for us as adults.
 Growing up in a hispanic household can sometimes mean that you often help your parents translate documents, help them schedule appointments, help them pay bills online, no matter what it is, it can be exhausting because not only do we have our own lives to manage but it may seem like they are always going to need us.

 Establish Boundaries 101: